NATIONAL WINNIE THE POOH DAY

 National Thesaurus Day, on January 18th, honors Peter Mark Roget, the author of Roget’s Thesaurus, who was born on this day in 1779.
-In 1840, Roget retired from a successful career in medicine and spent the rest of his… Read more…
+Read more…

 NATIONAL PEKING DUCK DAY

 National Peking Duck Day, on January 18th, recognizes the national dish of China.
-This dish is considered a delicacy due to its elaborate preparation and intense… Read more…
+Read more…

 NATIONAL MICHIGAN DAY